 The certificate of merit in Maryland medical malpractice cases must contain three elements:

 1. Where the doctor is licensed to practice;

-3. That the doctor does not devote annually more than twenty percent (20%) of his professional activities to activities that directly involve testimony in personal injury claims.
+3. That the doctor does not devote annually over twenty percent (20%) of his professional activities to activities that directly involve testimony in personal injury claims.

 The purpose of this requirement from the Maryland legislature is to prevent frivolous medical claims from being filed.
 Other states have similar rules as Maryland’s requirements and I believe these rules have mostly been effective in keeping out medical mistake claims without merit.
-Recent studies and a new book agree with the premise that medical malpractice lawyers in Maryland have known for a long time: over time, it is economically impossible for attorneys to bring frivolous malpractice cases.
-Either way, I’d death with the statute my entire career.
+Recent studies and a recent book agree with the premise that medical malpractice lawyers in Maryland have known for a long time: over time, it is economically impossible for attorneys to bring frivolous malpractice cases.
+Either way, I’ve dealt with the statute my entire career.
 I’m fine with it.

 Are All Claims Against Healthcare Providers Subject to this Requirement?